bluejw/BayesITR/README.md

 In the folder "Bayes_ITR_Simulation_Scenario_I":

-* The R script "Simu_Main.R" reproduces Simulation Study Scenario I in Section 5, including Figure 3 in the manuscript and Figures S1, S3, and S4 in the supplementary material;
+* The R script "Simu_Main.R" reproduces Simulation Study Scenario I in Section 5, including Figure 3 in the manuscript and Figures S1, S3, and S4 in the supplementary material.

 * The R scripts "Simu_Data_Generate_I(a).R" and "Simu_Data_Generate_I(b).R" generate the simulated datasets for Scenarios I(a) and I(b), respectively.
-"MCMC_R_Functions.R" provides the R functions used for MCMC, "MCMC_Rcpp_Functions.cpp" provides the corresponding Rcpp functions, and "MCMC_Main.R" contains the main MCMC function;
+"MCMC_R_Functions.R" provides the R functions used for MCMC, "MCMC_Rcpp_Functions.cpp" provides the corresponding Rcpp functions, and "MCMC_Main.R" contains the main MCMC function.

 * The R data files "MCMC_Results_I(a)_Mode1.RData" and "MCMC_Results_I(a)_Mode2.RData" save the MCMC posterior samples for the two modes under Scenario I(a), while "MCMC_Results_I(b)_Mode1.RData" and "MCMC_Results_I(b)_Mode2.RData" save the MCMC posterior samples for the two modes under Scenario I(b).

+In the folder "Bayes_ITR_Simulation_Scenario_II":

+* The R script “Simu_Main.R” reproduces Simulation Study Scenario II in Section 5, including Figure 4 in the manuscript and Figure S5 in the supplementary material.

+* The R script "Simu_Data_Generate.R" generates the simulated datasets for Scenario II, and "Select_Partial_Data.R" selects partial data to create the sub-scenarios II(a), II(b), and II(c).
+"MCMC_R_Functions.R" provides the R functions used for MCMC, "MCMC_Rcpp_Functions.cpp" provides the corresponding Rcpp functions, and "MCMC_Main.R" contains the main MCMC function.
+"SGD_Functions.R" provides the R functions used for SGD, while "SGD_Main_Conservative.R" and "SGD_Main_Expected.R" contain the main SGD functions for the proposed conservative policy optimization and the alternative non-conservative policy optimization, respectively.

+*